h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 Out of all of the certifications and trainings mentioned thus far, I would recommend this one the most.
 It is very broad and will not make you an expert in anything and you will definitely not be able to walk right into a penetration testing role and begin performing; however, it does give you a solid foundation and a great mindset.
 If you're going to spend money on just one certification, let it be this one.

 ## eLearnSecurity Web Application Penetration Testing (eWPT) (February 2019 - April 2019)
-Again, I won't spend much time describing my eWPT experience in this space as I have already written a stand-alone review of it [here] (https://h0mbre.github.io/eWPT/). eWPT really helped me solidify my understanding of SQLi and XSS fundamentals.
+Again, I won't spend much time describing my eWPT experience in this space as I have already written a stand-alone review of it [here](https://h0mbre.github.io/eWPT/). eWPT really helped me solidify my understanding of SQLi and XSS fundamentals.
 It also taught me some great web application enumeration fundamentals and some new tricks for BurpSuite that I hadn't seen before.
 I think you could conceivably take this course before eCPPT or OSCP but it will be pretty difficult in that case.
 It was great for getting acquainted with web application testing fundamentals.

 Once again, I underestimated the exam and got owned.
 Luckily, I was able to breakthrough on day 3 after much frustration and reach the final objective.
 This course was very fun.